dantilse/cra-firebase-redux/README.md

 ## Firebase

 In order to use Firebase, you'll need to set up an account [here](https://firebase.google.com/).
-Once you create an account, and set up a database, you'll need to copy the provided values in the Project Settings into an `.env` file in the `src/` directory.
+Once you create an account, and set up a database, you'll need to copy the provided values in the Project Settings into an `.env` file in the root directory.
 This should look like so:

 ```javascript
 REACT_APP_FIREBASE_API_KEY=xyz123